AEOStartupsAI Search

 Comparison Pages (highest priority for startups)

 "Alternative to [Incumbent]" queries are your biggest opportunity.
-Incumbents hold Position 1 in 87% of these queries, but positions 2-5 are where startups consistently appear.
+In our research (as of early 2026), incumbents held Position 1 in 87% of these queries, but positions 2-5 are where startups consistently appear.
 Buyers asking for alternatives have active switching intent.

 Create a page for each major competitor: